threefoldtech/grid_deployment/tfchain-validator/readme.md

 ## Prerequisites

-- **Docker Installed**: Ensure Docker is installed and running on your machine.
+- **Docker Installed**: Ensure Docker is installed and running on your machine
-- **Access to a Server or Machine**: Where you can run the TFChain node and `subkey` via Docker.
+- **Access to a Server or Machine**: Where you can run the TFChain node and `subkey` via Docker
-- **Polkadot.js Browser Extension**: For managing accounts and signing transactions.
+- **Polkadot.js Browser Extension**: For managing accounts and signing transactions on your client device / browser
-- **Basic Knowledge**: Familiarity with command-line operations and blockchain concepts.
+- **Basic Knowledge**: Familiarity with command-line operations and blockchain concepts

 ## Hardware